 Nan had been obsessed with Harding, a friend of her father, as a teenager, and they began an affair after she graduated from high school and moved to New York City to become a secretary.
 In 1927, she released a book called The President's Daughter exposing her affair, which lasted from 1914 to Harding's death in 1923.

 For almost 90 years, historians and defenders of President Harding questioned her claims, but Britton's grandson, James Blaesing, connected with Peter Harding, Warren Harding's grandnephew, on Ancestry.com and they decided to do a DNA test.
 The test results came back with a 99.9% certainty that they were related, proving that Elizabeth was indeed Warren Harding's daughter.

 The university opened for students in 1891, and the very first student to be admitted was Herbert Hoover.
-Hoover failed the entrance exam, but the professor giving the exam noticed his "remarkable keenness" and had him admitted on condition that he improve.
+Hoover failed the entrance exam, but the professor giving the exam noticed his "remarkable keenness" and had him admitted on the condition that he improved.

 Hoover originally wanted to be an engineer but ended up majoring in geology, where he met his wife, Lou.
 Hoover was poor as a student, living for a time in the construction workers' barracks as the school continued to be built, but he stuck it out and graduated with a bachelor's degree in 1895.